Course Dates and Location

 An organisation can invest in the best technology, resources, software, and condition monitoring.
-It can implement TPM autonomous work teams, value driven maintenance and still be an ineffective an inefficient organisation if its maintenance planning processes are not effective.
+It can implement TPM, autonomous work teams, value driven maintenance and still be an ineffective and inefficient organisation if its maintenance planning processes are not effective.

 Maintenance Planning and Scheduling is designed to provide an understanding of the principles of work planning.
 It deals with all aspects of work management concerned with:

 - Maintenance projects

 It will provide you with the basis for implementing effective and efficient work planning resources.

 - The importance of maintenance work planning in asset care strategy

 - Job definition policy

 - Planned and unplanned work